RichardValerosoUniverse/World-at-35/README.md

 8. The Valeroso City 8000
 9. Metropolitan Cathedral of San Pedro in Davao City
 10. Santisimo Rosario Parish in Toril (the UST Manila City's Parish presence in Toril)
-11. Southern Philippines Medical Center
-12. Minor Basilica of the Black Nazarene in Manila City
+11. Minor Basilica of the Black Nazarene in Manila City
-13. SM Advantage Card
+12. SM Advantage Card
-14. Karada Gift Certificate
+13. Karada Gift Certificate
-15. The International Shrine of Our Lady Of Peace & Good Voyage in Antipolo City
+14. The International Shrine of Our Lady Of Peace & Good Voyage in Antipolo City
-16. Department Of Health Davao Region
-17. MDC Suki Card
+15. MDC Suki Card
-18. Psychiatric Wards in Davao City Mental Hospital Corporation
+16. Psychiatric Wards in Davao City Mental Hospital Corporation
-19. Cremation death penalty alive version in the Philippines
+17. Cremation death penalty alive version in the Philippines
-20. American Express
+18. American Express
-21. Japan Credit Bureau
+19. Japan Credit Bureau
-22. MasterCard
+20. MasterCard
-23. Twitter/X
+21. Twitter/X
-24. National Shrine of Our Mother of Perpetual Help in Parañaque City
+22. National Shrine of Our Mother of Perpetual Help in Parañaque City
-25. Gagmayng Kristohanong Katilingban San Antonio de Padua (situated within the vicinity of the municipality of Santa Cruz, Province of DDS)
+23. Gagmayng Kristohanong Katilingban San Antonio de Padua (situated within the vicinity of the municipality of Santa Cruz, Province of DDS)
-26. Psychiatrists in Davao City Mental Hospital Corporation
+24. Psychiatrists in Davao City Mental Hospital Corporation
-27. Administrative Psychiatrist in Davao City Mental Hospital Corporation
+25. Administrative Psychiatrist in Davao City Mental Hospital Corporation
-28. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)
+26. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)

 Again, it is what it is nevertheless.